Legal Considerations for Remote Developers Hiring: Contract Terms, IP Rights, & More

 • For EU countries you will have to pay for at least four weeks of vacation a year plus salary taxes.

-• In France and Argentina – employer penalties and imprisonment for up to three years.
+• In France and Argentina, employer penalties and imprisonment are up to three years.

 • In Mexico, you will have to pay additional benefits (an annual bonus equal to salary for at least 15 days, a vacation bonus comprising 25% of salary, and paid vacations), share 10% of your income with the employee, and cover employer penalties.